Dima-and-Dima/Dima-and-Dima/README.md

 - 👋 Hi, I’m @Dima-and-Dima
 - 👀 I’m interested in develop)
 - 🌱 I’m currently learning C++, HTML, SQL, JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any embedded / software development
 - 📫 How to reach me ...

 <!---